 Am I bloated from ovulation or PMS?

 Ovulation bloating and PMS will come along with different signs.
 The best way to know which one you are facing is by tracking your cycle each month on a period tracking app such as Glow or Flo.
+We have written about our favourite apps to track your period.

 Ovulation bloat is going to come midway through your cycle, whereas PMS bloating will be about a week before your period is due, or just after ovulation.